-DMAS is currently working with CMS to finalize the revised evaluation plan for FAMIS Select, which includes focus groups with participating families to gather qualitative data and feedback to help improve the program.
+The revised evaluation plan for FAMIS Select includes focus groups with participating families to gather qualitative data and feedback to help improve the program.

 Performance Metrics

 Birth Outcomes: FAMIS MOMS

 The most recent data on birth outcomes available at this time is preliminary data from calendar year 2019, reported in detail in the 2019-20 Prenatal Care and Birth Outcomes Focused Study, completed in January 2021 by Health Services Advisory Group (HSAG).
 The next annual study, which will cover calendar year 2020 data, is underway and is scheduled for publication in early 2022.